LudoZipsin/Louvain-L-After/README.md

 ----------

 The most interesting part is that the background process is pretty much a standalone process.
-So one can build a fully functionnal application, register the service inside the manifest, adding the files of the background service and make it start in an application instance... and TADA, you'll have a virus like application.
+So one can build a fully functionnal application, register the service inside the manifest, adding the files of the background service and make it start in an application instance... and VOILA, you'll have a virus like application.

 Even if the project is finished.
 I will work later in the application (minus the background service part) in order to have a functionnal